apple-juju/ADA_Chilling_Effects/index.md

 <img src="\images\GDPR.jpg">

-Since this list can contain article directly correlated with the subject, as well as very general articles, a ranking had to be done in order to select our article set.
-So once we had this list compiled, we asked people to rank the pages on the question "Which of these Wikipedia articles would you most likely consult to inform yourself on the protection of your personal data online?".
+Since this list can contain articles directly correlated with the subject, as well as very general articles, a ranking had to be done in order to select our article set.
+Once we had this list compiled, we asked thirteen participants to rank the pages on the question "Which of these Wikipedia articles would you most likely consult to inform yourself on the protection of your personal data online?".
 The ranking was from 1 to 5, 5 being "Very likely" and 1 "Not at all likely".
-Thirteen people participated.

 <img src="\images\all_gdpr_wordcloud.jpg">